 A must-have for any Mexican meal!
 This fresh, delicious chunky guacamole is loaded with fresh avocados, tomatoes, onions and the perfect spices.
 You’ll want to put this guacamole on everything!

-I don’t know about you, but Mexican food is a staple here at our house.
+I don’t know about your household, but Mexican food is definitely a staple here at our house.
 Any time we’re having something like tacos, enchiladas, or fajitas, there is ALWAYS guacamole to go with it.
 For the longest time, I was one of those people at the grocery store buying the little tiny container of guacamole for $3.99.
 Not only was it rather expensive, it didn’t taste that great.
 This home-made Loaded Guacamole tastes way better!

 Once I discovered how easy it was to make this Loaded Guacamole at home, there was no more buying that mediocre stuff at the store.
 Not to mention, when you’re making something at home, you know exactly what’s going into it.
 The Loaded Guacamole has nothing but fresh ingredients along with some simple spices that you can easily find, making it Clean-Eating friendly!

 To get my 6-year-old fella to eat more veggies, I’ve come to notice that if he is there helping me prepare what we’re eating, he is much more apt to try and LIKE it!
 So I got him chopping away – he helped chop and prepare almost everything – the avocados, garlic, onion, lime juice, chilies, spices and tomatoes.

 I really love a chunky guacamole, where you have bits and pieces of onion, avocado, garlic and tomato.
 To make a chunky guacamole, simply chop up your ripe avocados as you would all of your other ingredients.
 You can also pulse your food processor (or blender) just a few times – it will incorporate and break everything up, but still remain chunky.
 This guacamole is definitely perfect for Cinco de Mayo!